When we tested the Qi Value investment strategy in 2015 (and I started using it in my personal portfolio) I didn't think it would work this well.

 To solve the problem

-To solve this problem we developed our own composite valuation indicator, which we called Qi Value.
+To solve this problem we developed a composite valuation indicator, which we called Qi Value.

 Not only does it exclude the Price to Book ratio, it also includes all the best valuation ratios we have tested, including the work from the research paper Quantitative Value Investing in Europe: What Works for Achieving Alpha.

-Qi Value ranks all companies (around 22,000) in the Quant Investing stock screener using four valuation ratios.
+Qi Value ranks all companies (around 22,000) in the screener using four valuation ratios.
 This helps you find the most undervalued companies from different points of view.

 How is Qi Value calculated?

 Q.i.
 Value is calculated with the following ratios:

 Which is calculated as: Earnings before interest, taxes, depreciation and amortisation (EBITDA) / Enterprise Value

 Calculated as Operating Income or earnings before interest and taxes (EBIT) / Enterprise Value (Read more about earnings yield here: A simple ratio beats the world’s best value funds)

 FCF (Free cash flow) Yield is calculated as Free Cash Flow / Enterprise Value – here free cash flow is equal to cash from operations minus capital expenditure